ysyk2021/building-strong-teams/src/chapter-3-2-2.md

-# Offer Opportunities for Professional and Personal Growth

 Effective team management involves motivating team members through opportunities for professional and personal growth.
 In this chapter, we will explore the key components of offering opportunities for growth, including providing support and resources, encouraging continuous learning, and promoting work-life balance.